-In order to get the most out of AI tools, you need to ask good questions.
+In order to get the most out of AI tools, you need to provide background information and more detail.
 Asking only superficial questions gives very general and perhaps inaccurate information.
-It is important to use these tips to get the most out of your conversations with generative AI tools.
 We encourage you to follow the CREATE framework explained below when crafting your generative AI prompts to get the most helpful information from these tools.

 Your first sentence in your prompt should tell the generative AI tool what role or character you want it to play while responding to you.
 You might tell the generative AI tool to act as a marketing expert with 20 years experience, or an expert python coder, or a national best-selling author who specializes in creative writing.